mbnelso1/csci4208-portfolio-2025/projects/project-01/README.md

 # How to Demo
-## 1.Go to the Live URL above
+## 1. Go to the Live URL above
-## 2.Click “Enter” on the landing page.
+## 2. Click “Enter” on the landing page.
-## 3.Make choices to advance through levels.
+## 3. Make choices to advance through levels.
 Each level completion rewards one token.
 Once all 3 are collected, you can exit.

 # NOTE: If you make the wrong choice, you will have to restart the level.